mohamedyd/awesome_resources/ml-datasets-models.md

 ## Large Language Models

+* [Hands-On Large Language Models](https://github.com/HandsOnLLM/Hands-On-Large-Language-Models): In this repository, you will find the code for all examples throughout the book Hands-On Large Language Models written by Jay Alammar and Maarten Grootendorst.

 * [Awesome LLM Apps](https://github.com/Shubhamsaboo/awesome-llm-apps): A curated collection of awesome LLM apps built with RAG and AI agents.
 This repository features LLM apps that use models from OpenAI, Anthropic, Google, and even open-source models like LLaMA that you can run locally on your computer.

 * [End-to-End Gen AI App Starter Pack](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/gemini/sample-apps/e2e-gen-ai-app-starter-pack): Google's E2E GenAI App Starter Pack delivers production-ready GenAI tools on Google Cloud Platform.
 This includes: A LangGraph agent implementation, Built-in testing and monitoring, Seamless deployment with CI/CD and Terraform, and a user-friendly UI for experimentation.
 Fork, customize and use this resource to build and deploy GenAI apps faster.

 * [Docling](https://ds4sd.github.io/docling/): 𝑫𝒐𝒄𝒍𝒊𝒏𝒈: by IBM, supports different formats like PDF, DOCX, PPTX, XLSX, Images, HTML, AsciiDoc & Markdown, and exports to HTML, Markdown and JSON

-* [Nougat: Neural Optical Understanding for Academic Documents](https://facebookresearch.github.io/nougat/): this is a tool developed by Meta to extract knowledge stored in books and scientific journals.
+* [Nougat: Neural Optical Understanding for Academic Documents](https://facebookresearch.github.io/nougat/): This is a tool developed by Meta to extract knowledge stored in books and scientific journals.
 This OCR system converts documents into a markup language.

 * [Microsoft MarkItDown](https://github.com/microsoft/markitdown): a 100% open-source, one-stop solution for effortlessly converting any file to Markdown—perfect for text analysis, indexing, and more!